 While my portfolio is primarily filled with growth stocks, my portfolio includes undevalued dividend stocks such as Prudential.
 I wouldn’t suggest selling growth stocks to shift into undervalued dividend stocks as you’ll have to pay the capital gains for those sales.

-You can focus on undervalued dividend stocks with your future monthly contributions if you want to better protect yourself from a crash.
+You can focus on undervalued dividend stocks with your future monthly contributions if you want to better protect yourself from a Stock Market Crash.

 Dividend stocks benefit from a crash because the dividend reinvestments net you with additional shares since the stock price is deflated.
-The crash only becomes an issue for dividend stocks if the companies are forced to reduce or suspend their dividend.
+The Stock Market Crash only becomes an issue for dividend stocks if the companies are forced to reduce or suspend their dividend.
 Buying solid companies with low payout ratios (anything under 70%) reduces the likelihood of that scenario.

 Weather The Storm If You Can

 For most investors, the best approach is to do nothing.
 This too shall pass.
-The market will eventually rebound and return to its pre-crash levels.
+The market will eventually rebound and return to its pre-Stock Market Crash levels.
 The losses may be painful in the moment but solid companies will find ways to rebound and continue growing.

 The only concern at this point is your immediate expenses.
 Can you truly weather the storm, or will you be forced to sell your investments to cover your living expenses?